 Q) What is your biggest fundamental difference with your opponent(s)?

-A) For 30 years, Bobby Rush has been representing us in Congress.
-For over a decade, he has failed to show up.
+A) For 20 years, Bobby Rush has been representing us in Congress.
+But, for over a decade, he has failed to show up.
 He has missed more votes than any other member of Congress and he has failed to vote for bedrock policies of the Democratic Party.

 The biggest difference between Bobby Rush and I is that I show up.
 My ward can count on me.
 The 1st Congressional District cannot count on Bobby Rush.